Best things to do in Namibia – My 5 favourite things

 4. The Wildlife – Best things to do in Namibia

 Namibia’s wildlife is very eclectic and diverse due to its varied scenery.
-It has got the large, big game found in Etosha, and often outside the park too.
-This is an adventure being on safari in Etosha.
-Namibia also has a large population of desert adapted black rhino, many cheetahs, elephants that roam around the arid regions and a lot of giraffes that you may see wondering through the wilderness.
+It has got big game in Etosha, and often outside the park too.
+This is the adventure of being on safari in Etosha.
+Namibia also has a large population of desert adapted black rhino, many cheetahs, elephants that roam around the arid regions and a lot of giraffes that you may see wandering through the wilderness.
 They are not necessarily confined to park areas.
 Wild horses can be spotted in the southwest of Namibia.
-There are so many animals to spy, and with the wide-open spaces they can be easier to spot.
+There are so many animals to see, and with the wide-open spaces they can be easier to spot.

 There also the smaller animals that seem to get overlooked elsewhere and in Namibia they are celebrated here too.
 Take the time to explore the Namib desert and after a while you’ll find yourself spending most the time looking at the ground identifying the small tracks of lizards and chameleons.

 As Namibia has got an exceptionally long coastline, the associated wildlife comes with it.
-There are three large breeding colonies of Cape Fur Seals, there’s shallow inland waterways which are popular with flamingos, opportunities to go and see dolphins and maybe even whales off the coast as well as other sea birds such as pelicans, cormorants and a plethora of sandpipers.
+There are three large breeding colonies of Cape Fur Seals, and shallow inland waterways, popular with flamingos.
+Then there are opportunities to see dolphins and maybe even whales off the coast as well as other sea birds such as pelicans, cormorants and a plethora of sandpipers.
 It is a completely different environment and provides variety to any holiday to Namibia.

-To top it all off Namibia also has wetter region in the northeast along the Caprivi strip, a section of land that is nestled amongst the rivers Okavango and Kwando which snake across the strip giving rise to waterfalls, rapids and swamps.
-This area receives high rainfall, so has lush vegetation and rich and diverse wildlife, which is especially good for birding all year round but also popular with vast herds of elephants and other plains game.
-This area is a good contrast to the high percentage of arid regions in Namibia.
+To top it all off Namibia also has wetter region in the northeast along the Caprivi strip.
+This is a section of land that nestles amongst the rivers Okavango and Kwando which snake across the strip giving rise to waterfalls, rapids and swamps.
+This area receives high rainfall, has lush vegetation and rich and diverse wildlife.
+It is especially good for birding all year round and also popular with vast herds of elephants and other plains game.
+This area is a fantastic contrast to the high percentage of arid regions in Namibia.

 5. The Adventure